adrian-lison/interval-scoring/README.md

     calibration : array_like
         Calibration component of weighted interval scores.

-### Interval Consistency Score
+### interval_consistency_score
-    Compute weighted interval scores for an array of observations and a number of different predicted intervals.
+    Compute interval consistency scores for an old and a new interval.

-    This function implements the WIS-score (2).
-A dictionary with the respective (alpha/2) and (1-(alpha/2)) quantiles for all alpha levels given in `alphas` needs to be specified.

-    This is a more efficient implementation using array operations instead of repeated calls of `interval_score`.
+    Adapted variant of the interval score which measures the consistency of updated intervals over time.
+    Ideally, updated predicted intervals would always be within the previous estimates of the interval, yielding a score of zero (best).

     Parameters
     ----------
-    observations : array_like
+    lower_old : array_like
-        Ground truth observations.
-    alphas : iterable
-        Alpha levels for (1-alpha) intervals.
-    q_dict : dict
+        Previous lower interval boundary for all instances in `observations`. upper_old : array_like, optional
+        Previous upper interval boundary for all instances in `observations`. lower_new : array_like
-        Dictionary with predicted quantiles for all instances in `observations`. weights : iterable, optional
+        New lower interval boundary for all instances in `observations`.
+Ideally higher than the previous boundary. upper_new : array_like, optional
-        Corresponding weights for each interval.
-If `None`, `weights` is set to `alphas`, yielding the WIS^alpha-score.
-    percent: bool, optional
-        If `True`, score is scaled by absolute value of observations to yield a percentage error.
-Default is `False`.
+        New upper interval boundary for all instances in `observations`.
+Ideally lower than the previous boundary.
     check_consistency: bool, optional
-        If `True`, quantiles in `q_dict` are checked for consistency.
+        If interval boundaries are checked for consistency.
 Default is `True`.

     Returns
     -------
-    total : array_like
-        Total weighted interval scores.
-    sharpness : array_like
-        Sharpness component of weighted interval scores.
-    calibration : array_like
+    scores : array_like
-        Calibration component of weighted interval scores.
+        Interval consistency scores.

-### Outside Interval Count
+### outside_interval
     Indicate whether observations are outside a predicted interval for an array of observations and predicted intervals.

     Parameters